Contents

 After selecting the picture, click Open in the lower right corner:

-Select the blog you just created in the album, and then click "Upload" in the red box at the bottom to complete the upload:
+Select the blog you just created as your photo album, and then click "Upload" in the red box at the bottom to complete the upload:

-Click on the "blog" link in the red box above:
+Click the "blog" link in the red box above:

 You can see the pictures you just uploaded.
 Double-click any picture to enter it.
 You can see picture links in various formats at the bottom: